 Patient progress under chiropractic care will be carefully monitored.
 Subjective improvements and objective clinical findings will be noted and treatment will be modified to meet the patient's changing conditions.
 Should it be found that another type of health care would benefit healing, a referral to the appropriate provider will be made.

 Research Supports Chiropractic

->

-> The Manga Study- When the Ministry of Health, Governement of Onterio, Canada, wanted inforamtion on the effectiveness and cost-effectiveness of chiropractic management of low-back pain, they funded a study by economist Pran Manga, Ph.D.
-Dr. Manga found that "there is an overwhelming body of evidence indicating that chirpractic management of low-back pain is more cost-effective than medical management."
-It was also concluded that chirpractic was effective, safe, and associated with high levels of patient satisfaction.
+The Manga Study- When the Ministry of Health, Government of Ontario, Canada, wanted information on the effectiveness and cost-effectiveness of chiropractic management of low-back pain, they funded a study by economist Pran Manga, Ph.D.
+Dr. Manga found that "there is an overwhelming body of evidence indicating that chiropractic management of low-back pain is more cost-effective than medical management."
+It was also concluded that chiropractic was effective, safe, and associated with high levels of patient satisfaction.
 The authors ultimately recommended that chiropractic services be fully insured and fully integrated into the health care system.

->

-> The Burton Study- Researchers interested in the value of manipulation for the treatment of lumbar disc herniation compared it to chemonucleolysis, a common medical treatment involving enzyme injection into the disc.
+The Burton Study- Researchers interested in the value of manipulation for the treatment of lumbar disc herniation compared it to chemonucleolysis, a common medical treatment involving enzyme injection into the disc.
 It was concluded that "manipulation produced a statistically significant greater improvement for back pain and disability in the first few weeks."
 Researchers also found that manipulation provided an "overall financial advantage."

 Is Chiropractic Right for You?